12 Membrane potential

 This diagram shows a cross section of a cell membrane.
 The extracellular fluid side of the cell membrane is positively charged while the cytosol side of the membrane is negatively charged.
 There is a microelectrode embedded in the cell membrane.
 The microelectrode is attached to a voltmeter, which also has a reference electrode on the extracellular fluid side.
 The readout of the voltmeter is negative 70 millivolts.

-Figure 10.1 – Measuring Charge across a Membrane with a Voltmeter: A recording electrode is inserted into the cell and a reference electrode is outside the cell.
+Figure 12.1 – Measuring Charge across a Membrane with a Voltmeter: A recording electrode is inserted into the cell and a reference electrode is outside the cell.
 By comparing the charge measured by these two electrodes, the transmembrane voltage is determined.
 It is conventional to express that value for the cytosol relative to the outside.

 There is typically an overall net neutral charge between the extracellular and intracellular environments of the neuron.
 However, a slight difference in charge occurs right at the membrane surface, both internally and externally.
 It is the difference in this very limited region that holds the power to generate electrical signals, including action potentials, in neurons and muscle cells.
+When the cell is at rest, this charge difference across the membrane is known as the resting membrane potential.

 Adapted from Anatomy & Physiology by Lindsay M. Biga et al, shared under a Creative Commons Attribution-ShareAlike 4.0 International License, chapter 12.